not-ETHICAL-HACKER/Python-Projects/README.md

 # Python Projects

-These projects are  made purely (99%) from python
+These projects are  made purely (~95%) from Python

-## WHY?
+## Why This Repo?

-This repo was created for me to explore the various paths to being a py dev such as ml,data handling,web dev,(learnin another language),etc
+I created it to explore different paths in Python development:

+- Machine learning
+- Data handling
+- Web development
+- And even dabbling in other languages

+Basically, it’s my personal lab for learning and experimenting.

 ## Future